 Other aquarists would give their Bettas pieces of Walmart-bought salad shrimp, canned crab meat, and leafy greens such as spinach.

 While your Siamese Fighting fish will gladly eat some of these human foods, I don’t recommend including them as a regular part of your pet’s diet.

-An example calendar for a good Betta feeding Schedule
+What’s a good example calendar for a Betta feeding schedule?

 Considering the food recommendations above, you can play around with the different options to provide your pet fish with a diverse diet.